 Just know that when your turn comes, you will certainly feel like it was worth the wait!

-This is custom work, and prices are all over the map, depending on complexity and size.
-There’s a $1000 minimum, however some of the fancier carvings can be significantly more than that.
+This is custom work, and prices are all over the map depending on complexity and size.
+There’s a $1000 minimum, however most of the carvings you see here are significantly more than that.

 We will need to brainstorm some ideas back and forth.
 Complexity, size, theme, what will it say?
 That kind of thing.
 After we have an idea of what you want, I will give you a price range, from simple, to fancy, to super fancy (by super fancy I mean lots of detail).

 I can get pretty geeky with detail when the budget allows for it.
 The higher the budget, the more detail.
 Based on your budget, I will let you know how much detail will be in your piece.

 After we reach this agreement, you will need to make a deposit in order to secure your spot in the queue.

 No payments are made until you and I have reached an agreement, as discussed above.
 Once an agreement is reached, and you are ready to place your order, it is time to make a deposit.

 Terms for placing an order are 50% deposit with the balance due upon completion.
 Shipping is not included.
 I use a local UPS store for both packing and shipping, so whatever they charge will be the shipping cost.
 Also, I ship worldwide.

 Please complete the Contact Me section below or on the Contact page to discuss details with me and to place your order.

 All payments are non-refundable but may be used as credit towards future purchases in the event of unforeseen circumstances.